nsrau/azure-docs.it-it/articles/mysql/howto-configure-audit-logs-portal.md

 ## <a name="next-steps"></a>Passaggi successivi

-- Altre informazioni sui log di controllo in Database di Azure per MySQL.Learn more about [audit logs](concepts-audit-logs.md) in Azure Database for MySQL.
+- Altre informazioni sui log di controllo in Database di Azure per MySQLLearn more about [audit logs](concepts-audit-logs.md) in Azure Database for MySQL
+- Informazioni su come configurare i log di controllo nell'interfaccia della riga di comando di [AzureLearn](howto-configure-audit-logs-cli.md) how to configure audit logs in the Azure CLI